CompCogNeuro/CompCogNeuro.github.io/content/neuron.md

 #### Neural Integration

-The key idea behind these equations is that each guy in the tug-of-war pulls with a strength that is proportional to both its overall strength (conductance), and how far the "flag" ($Vm$) is away from its position (indicated by the driving potential E).
+The key idea behind these equations is that each side in the tug-of-war pulls with a strength that is proportional to both its overall strength (conductance), and how far the "flag" ($Vm$) is away from its position (indicated by the driving potential E).
 Imagine that the tuggers are planted in their position, and their arms are fully contracted when the $Vm$ flag gets to their position (E), and they can't re-grip the rope, such that they can't pull any more at this point.
-To put this idea into an equation, we can write the "force" or **current** that the excitatory guy exerts as:
+To put this idea into an equation, we can write the "force" or **current** that the excitatory side exerts as:

 {id="eq_Ie"}
 $$
 I_e = g_e \left(E_e-V_m\right)
 $$

-The excitatory current is $I_e$ (I is the traditional term for an electrical current, and e again for excitation), and it is the product of the conductance $g_e$ times *how far the membrane potential is away from the excitatory driving potential*.
-If $V_m = E_e$ then the excitatory guy has "won" the tug of war, and it no longer pulls anymore, and the current goes to zero (regardless of how big the conductance might be --- anything times 0 is 0).
-Interestingly, this also means that the excitatory guy pulls the strongest when the $Vm$ "flag" is furthest away from it --- i.e., when the neuron is at its resting potential.
+The excitatory current is $I_e$ (_I_ is the traditional term for an electrical current, and _e_ again for excitation), and it is the product of the conductance $g_e$ times how far the membrane potential is away from the excitatory driving potential.
+If $V_m = E_e$ then the excitatory side has "won" the tug of war, and it no longer pulls anymore, and the current goes to zero (regardless of how big the conductance might be --- anything times 0 is 0).
+Interestingly, this also means that the excitatory side pulls the strongest when the $Vm$ "flag" is furthest away from it --- i.e., when the neuron is at its resting potential.
 Thus, it is easiest to excite a neuron when it's well rested.

+This equation is known as **Ohm's Law**, one of the most basic laws of electricity, which you might have learned about in terms of _resistance_, which is 1 / conductance.
+Conductance is more intuitive in this case because it can be directly understood as the size and number of the channel openings that allow ions to flow.

-The same basic equation can be written for the inhibition guy, and also separately for the leak guy (which we can now reintroduce as a basic clone of the inhibition term):
+The same basic equation can be written for the inhibition side, and also separately for the leak "side" (which we can now reintroduce as a clone of the inhibition term):

 {id="eq_Ii"}
 $$